 Dr Geynisman: consultant/advisor: Exelixis, Novartis, Pfizer; grant/research support: Genentech, Merck, Millennium, Pfizer.

 The Planning Committee for this activity included Ruth Cohen, Warren Beckman, Craig Borders, Leslie Burgess, Kathleen Crowley, Jacqueline Egan, Margaret Inman, Devera Pine, Marie Recine, and Stef Stendardo of Continuing Education Alliance; Lee Schwartzberg, MD, of the University of Tennessee Health Science Center; Beth Eaby-Sandy, MSN, CRNP, OCN, of the University of Pennsylvania; and Jessica Garner, MMS, PA-C, of the University of the Pacific.
-The members of the Planning Committee have no relevant relationships to disclose, except for: Ms Eaby-Sandy: consultant: AbbVie; speakers bureau: AstraZeneca, Helsinn, Merck, Takeda; Dr Schwartzberg: consultant: Pfizer.
+The members of the Planning Committee and independent reviewer have no relevant relationships to disclose, except for: Ms Eaby-Sandy: consultant: AbbVie; speakers bureau: AstraZeneca, Helsinn, Merck, Takeda; Dr Schwartzberg: consultant: Pfizer.

 Participants wishing to earn CE/CME credit must: